Contributed by Noreen Sumpter, Self-Esteem & Confidence Coach

 Do you have a question for Nourishing Nibbles, please send it to:

-Noreen Sumpter, Personal Life Coach: works with High Achievers who feel trapped in their private life.
+Noreen Sumpter, Self-Esteem & Confidence Coach, works with High Achievers who feel trapped in their private life.
 They lack personal confidence and self-esteem.
-By helping them clear mental clutter and dissolve limiting beliefs, they can take deliberate steps, own their voice, speak their truth and have the freedom to live life their way.
-“Live Life Your Way”
+By helping them clear mental clutter and dissolve limiting beliefs, they can take deliberate steps, own their voice, speak their truth and have the freedom to “Live Life Your Way.”